lukasz-treszczotko/lt_blog/_posts/VaEs/2018-06-30-Variational-autoencoders-and-fractional-Brownian-motion.markdown

 ![image]({{ site.baseurl }}/assets/v3.png)

-The overall shape seems sensible, although the rough
+The overall shape seems sensible, although the rough nature of paths of fBm is not recovered, which is not surprising, given that in general VAEs seem to make everything a bit "blurry".